check-spelling-sandbox/Azure-Sentinel/Playbooks/Sync-IncidentsWithJIRA/readme.md

 This document will describe the different automation rules that are necessary to trigger the correct Logic Apps/Functions.

 In almost every rule, the step 're-fetch issue data' is used.
 This will make sure we are using the most up to date information in our Logic Apps.
-If you are not using this, you might encouter failures.
+If you are not using this, you might encounter failures.

 Navigate to the project settings, then go to Automation to create rules.